Master of Science in Economics

 Some examples of topics analysed in the programme:

 • How to integrrate environmental effects in economic analysis of ecosystem management, air and water pollution, and climate change.

 • How to combine economic growth and environmental protection - both at the firm level and at the national level.

 • How to design and implement international treaties, for example on climate issues.

 • How to reduce poverty and manage natural resources to increase human well-being without compromising resources or the environment.

 • How to organize energy markets to avoid monopolies and market manipulation.

 • How to analyze consequences of international trade agreements.

 • How to explain why food, energy and other commodity prices are so volatile.

-You can supplement the specialisation with courses within organizational sciences or business administration and management.
-Moreover, you can select a more interdisciplinary profile, by choosing from all the courses offered at NMBU in other social science (e.g: sociology, spatial planning, law, political science), natural sciences and technology.
-The numerous optional courses enables you to tailor your education to suit your special interests.
+You can supplement your specialization with courses within organizational sciences, business administration, or management.
+Moreover, you can select a more interdisciplinary profile, by choosing from courses offered at NMBU in other social sciences like sociology, spatial planning, law, political science, or from natural sciences and technology.
+The numerous optional courses enable you to tailor your education to suit your special interests.